bids-standard/bids-specification/src/modality-specific-files/microscopy.md

 the [OME-TIFF file specifications](https://docs.openmicroscopy.org/ome-model/6.1.2/ome-tiff/file-structure.html).
 The OME-TIFF file allows for multi-page TIFF files to store multiple image planes and supports multi-resolution pyramidal tiled images.
-An OME-XML data block is also embedded inside the file’s header.
+An OME-XML data block is also embedded inside the file's header.
 Further, OME-ZARR (sometimes referred to as OME-NGFF or NGFF) has been developed to provide improved access and storage for large data via chunked and compressed N-dimensional arrays.

 The BIDS standard accepts microscopy data in a number of file formats to accommodate datasets